Scientists Discover Worm That Has Three Sexes

 There are other types of hermaphroditism that have previously been observed, she said.
 For example, male oysters and other species of shellfish change from male to female as they age.

-But the Aunema Rhodensis is different and it’s groundbreaking.
+But the Auanema rhodensis is different and it’s groundbreaking.
 Their bodies have the exterior characteristics of a female but they generate both sperm and eggs.

 What’s more, the worms are a trisexual species.
 The hermaphrodite worms may be self-fertilizing but they are also willing to reproduce with both males and females.
 They are sexually fluid.